This post may contain affiliate or sponsored links. Please read our disclosure policy.

 - 1 cup chocolate chips

-- 4 1/2 cup old-fashioned oats (Quick oats will work in a pinch.
-For gluten free option: use gluten free oats.)
+- 4 1/2 cups old-fashioned oats (Quick oats will work in a pinch.)

 - Preheat the oven to 325°F and line two large baking sheets with parchment paper (or spray the sheet pans with cooking spray).

 - In a large mixing bowl combine butter, peanut butter, brown sugar, white sugar, baking soda, eggs, and vanilla.
 Stir until well combined.

 - Stir in the M&Ms, chocolate chips, and the oats.

 - Using a 1/4 measuring cup to scoop dough onto lined baking sheets.

 - Bake for 10-12 minutes (depending on size).
 They will appear a tad gooey but that’s ok!